 What is Surface Disinfection?

 Surface disinfection is the application of chemicals to kill germs and bacteria on a surface.
-It is important to use proper cleaning protocols as part of office reopening to encourage a safe return to work.
+Using proper cleaning protocols as part of office reopening is essential to encourage a safe return to work.

 Why is Surface Disinfection Important for Businesses Returning to the Office?